Brian Mulroney: Opposition leader (1983–1984)

 You had an option, sir.
 You could have said, 'I am not going to do it.
 This is wrong for Canada, and I am not going to ask Canadians to pay the price.'
 You had an option, sir—to say 'no'—and you chose to say 'yes' to the old attitudes and the old stories of the Liberal Party.
 That, sir, if I may say respectfully, is not good enough for Canadians.

 Turner froze and wilted under this withering riposte from Mulroney.
 He could repeat only, "I had no option."
 A visibly angry Mulroney called this "an avowal of failure" and "a confession of non-leadership."
 The exchange led most papers the next day, with most of them paraphrasing Mulroney's counterattack as "You had an option, sir—you could have said 'no.'" Many observers believe that at this point, Mulroney assured himself of becoming prime minister.

-On September 4, Mulroney and the Tories won the second largest majority government (in terms of percentage of seats) in Canadian history, winning 74.8 percent of seats in the House of Commons (behind the Tories' 1958 landslide in which they won 78.5 percent of seats).
-They took 211 seats, three more than their previous record in 1958 and the highest number of seats ever won by any party in Canadian history.
-The Liberals won only 40 seats, which, at the time was their worst performance ever and the worst defeat for a governing party at the federal level in Canadian history.
-The Conservatives won just over half of the popular vote (compared to 53.4 percent in 1958) and led in every province, emerging as a national party for the first time since 1958.
+On September 4, Mulroney and the Tories won the second largest majority government in terms of percentage of seats in Canadian history, winning 74.8 percent of seats in the House of Commons; the 1958 election had seen the Tories win 78.5 percent of seats.
+Mulroney's government took 211 seats, three more than their previous record in 1958 and the highest number ever won by any party in Canadian history.
+The Liberals won only 40 seats, which, at the time, was their worst performance ever and the worst defeat for a governing party at the federal level in Canadian history.
+The Progressive Conservatives won just over half of the popular vote (compared to 53.4 percent in 1958) and led in every province, emerging as a national party for the first time since 1958.
 Especially important was the Tories' performance in Mulroney's home province, Quebec.
 The Tories had only won the most seats in that province once since 1896 – the 1958 Tory landslide.
-However, largely due to anger at Trudeau, and Mulroney's promise of a new deal for Quebec, the province swung over dramatically to support him.
+Largely out of anger at Trudeau and Mulroney's promise of a new deal for Quebec, the province swung over dramatically to support him.
 The Tories had only won one seat out of 75 in 1980 but took 58 seats in 1984.
-Mulroney yielded Central Nova back to MacKay and instead ran in the eastern Quebec riding of Manicouagan, which included Baie-Comeau.
+Mulroney yielded Central Nova back to MacKay and instead ran and won in the eastern Quebec riding of Manicouagan, which included Baie-Comeau.

 In 1984, the Canadian Press named Mulroney "Newsmaker of the Year" for the second straight year, making him only the second prime minister to have received the honour both before becoming prime minister and when prime minister (the other being Lester Pearson).